8 important questions to ask before buying any stock

 4. Who are its competitors?

 Just like a business should know its competition, so should its investors.
-Knowing the competition is important as an investor because it can clue you into possible challenges from the competition.
+This is important because it can clue you into possible challenges.
 If the company you are considering operates in an industry with fierce competition, there could be constant threats to its bottom line.
 That could hurt its profitability and thus its long-term viability as an investment.

 5. How does the company differentiate itself?